baltimoreheritage/civil-rights-heritage/_pages/criminal-injustice.md

 ## July 11, 1964: Vernon Leopold shot and killed by William Ray

-On July 11, 1964, Vernon Leopold was shot and killed by Baltimore police officer William Ray, as the *Baltimore Sun* reported on July 18:
+On July 11, 1964, Vernon Leopold was shot and killed by Baltimore police officer William Ray, as the _Baltimore Sun_ reported on July 18:

 > Vernon Leopold, 28, was the Negro shot July 11 by Patrolman William Ray, 31, a veteran of 10 years on the Baltimore force.
 Police said Ray was attacked by Leopold.
 The NAACP said Ray provoked Leopold.

-On July 31, the *Baltimore Sun* reported on the testimony at a preliminary hearing on a charge of homicide against William Ray:
+On July 31, the _Baltimore Sun_ reported on the testimony at a preliminary hearing on a charge of homicide against William Ray:

 > Defense and prosecution witnesses differed sharply yesterday on the question as to whether Patrolman William Ray was drunk July 11 when he shot and killed 28-year-old Vernon Leopold.
 A day-long stream of witnesses poured into an unusual hearing in Central Municipal Court that was partially designed to meet the mounting criticism against secret grand jury hearings of cases involving the use of police force against private citizens during arrests.

 Witnesses and police officials who testified notably disagreed on whether William Ray was drunk at the time of shooting and on his role in provoking the conflict.
 Charges against William Ray were dismissed on July 31.
-The Maryland Conference of the NAACP responded by calling for a federal investigation of the Baltimore City Police Department, passing a resolution summarized by the *Baltimore Sun* on August 2:
+The Maryland Conference of the NAACP responded by calling for a federal investigation of the Baltimore City Police Department, passing a resolution summarized by the _Baltimore Sun_ on August 2:

 > Statements made on the character of Negro witnesses during the extraordinary twenty-hour preliminary hearing on homicide charges against Patrolman William Ray were criticized in yesterday's resolution as: "…a deliberate effort to discredit the entire Negro community by creating the false impression that its leaders are without principle."
 The patrolman's attorney, Paul Berman, in his summation of his case, called the State's witnesses "murderers, cutthroats, thieves… and now, deliberate, inspired, manufactured perjurers."

 On December 4, 1961, the Baltimore City Council initiated an investigation into alleged racial discrimination in the city's Police Boys Clubs.

 On September 18, 1962, the _Baltimore Sun_ reported on demands by a N.A.A.C.P.
-Aide who sought a “Governor's Group Like '42 Unit” writing:
+Aide who sought a "Governor's Group Like '42 Unit" writing:

 > Appointment of a blue-ribbon commission to investigate complaints of police brutality and discrimination against Negroes was demanded yesterday by an integrationist leader.